 On arrival, we had special assistance and were escorted at the terminal, fast tracked immigration and had our bags collected for us.

 I thought the service was very good, the cabin was very smart and the food/drink also on par with other airlines.
 I’m sorry we did not have access to the lounge, and even sorrier that the same happened on our return flight (we were given access not to the official lounge, which was so so bad, we left).
-After insisting, we ‘were let’ into the normal lounge, which was one of the best I have seen recently, and was very sorry not to have enjoyed it for more than 10 minutes.
+After insisting, we ‘were let’ into the normal lounge, which was one of the best I have seen recently.
 Jet Airways must not think it is part of the experience, but I dare to disagree.

 All in all, it was a good experience, and based on the cost, it is very good value for money.
 Worth noting that Jet Airways is an Etihad Partner Airline.